 Unlike his father Shashi did not want to pursue a career in the government and made a pact with his father to support him for five years while he established his career in sales and marketing.
 His friend introduced him to Life Insurance Corporation of India (LIC), and he became an agent with them in 1983.
 The first three months were not productive despite knocking on doors all day.
 But after that all the hard work paid off and in the next six months Shashi became the top producer in the branch, then in his office, city, and the region.
-While building his career he also completed his MBA in Marketing.
 By the time he was in his fourth year as an agent he had become the top producer in the country.
 He was one of the first successful professionals to be interviewed on the television program “Hum Honge Kamyab” (I will be successful) in 1989.

 “Education as I said, gives you basic understanding of the things around you.
 Other than that, when you face situations , you learn things then” and Shashi learned from his experiences and interactions with people to become better at his craft.
 As a trainer and life coach the first thing he told new recruits was that “you have to believe in yourself” and the second, as they say, “if you keep doing one thing over and over, you become an expert”.
 He was dedicated, he cared about his clients, and became an expert on “how to handle objections, how to handle things, how to react to people when they are rude or whatever.”
 This he believes is the secret of his success.

-Life took a major turn for Shashi in the 80s.
-“In the mid-80s the cultural rift [between Hindus and Muslims] was widening every single day.
+Life took a major turn for Shashi in the late 80s.
+“In the mid-late 80s the cultural rift [between Hindus and Muslims] was widening every single day.
 I was giving lectures on religious harmony, cultural harmony, and a message of peace and all that.
 So, at one of my programs where I was a speaker, I had given a lecture there on harmony of the communities.
-I was shot at.
+Shots were fired.
 So, bullets literally missed me and just passed my head.”
 After this incident in 1992 his family was extremely worried for his safety and they wanted him to leave the country for some time.

 In 1994 he received a Visitor Visa for USA and Canada.
 His first stop was Vancouver, Canada.
 While traveling in Canada he decided to stay there and applied to the Canadian government to adjust his visa.
 Having a professional background and an MBA gave him an edge and he received his green card in 1996.
 Transamerica hired him to manage Eastern Canada region because of his extensive experience in the insurance industry and Shashi settled in Montreal.